Back to Book/course

 • Terminate or adjust any medications that cause or aggravate the bradycardia.

-• (2) If atropine is insufficient or require too frequent dosing, infusion isoproterenol should be given.
+3. If atropine is insufficient, start infusion of isoproterenol.
 An ampoule with 5 ml (0,2 mg/ml) isoproterenol is mixed with 245 ml glucose (50 mg/ml) with starting dose 0,01 μg/kg/min.
 This is titrated up until adequate effect is achieved.

-Patients with bradycardia due to myocardial ischemia/infarction only demand treatment if cardiac output is compromised or if the bradycardia predisposes to more malign arrhythmias (the algorithm above applies to this situation as well).
-Note, however, that bradycardias due to inferior wall ischemia/infarction is transient in most cases and rarely necessitate permanent pacemaker.
-Anterior wall infarctions, on the other hand, generally leave permanent bradycardia and thus demand permanent pacemaker.
-Learn more about conduction defects caused by ischemia and infarction.
+Patients with bradycardia due to myocardial ischemia or infarction only require treatment if cardiac output is reduced or if the bradycardia predisposes to malign ventricular arrhythmias (the algorithm above applies to this situation as well).
+However, bradycardia due to inferior wall ischemia or infarction is mostly transient and rarely necessitates a permanent pacemaker.
+Bradycardia due to anterior wall infarction, however, is mostly permanent and requires a pacemaker.

 Permanent (long-term) treatment of bradycardia